ThilinaRajapakse/simpletransformers/README.md

 ## Usage

-Available hyperparameters are common for all tasks except for a few additional hyperparameters for the `QuestionAnsweringModel`.
+Most available hyperparameters are common for all tasks.
+Any special hyperparameters will be listed in the docs section for the corresponding class.
 See [Default Settings](#default-settings) and [Args Explained](#args-explained) sections for more information.

 ### Structure